Charles Ayrout: Family

-His father, Habib Ayrout, was a Syro-Lebanese Egyptian architect and contractor practicing in Cairo.
+His father, Habib Ayrout, was an Egyptian architect and contractor, born into a family originally from Aleppo, Syria.
 After being educated in Paris as an engineer-architect, Habib Ayrout participated in the planning and construction of Heliopolis.

 Charles Ayrout had two brothers, the Jesuit priest Henry Habib Ayrout and Max Ayrout, who was also an architect practicing in Cairo.

 Style

-Ayrout was part of a movement of French educated Syrio-Lebanese Egyptian architects, who were strongly influenced by the French 'modern classicism' of Michel Poux-Spitz and Pol Abraham.
+Ayrout was part of a movement of French educated Syrian-Lebanese Egyptian architects, who were strongly influenced by the French 'modern classicism' of Michel Poux-Spitz and Pol Abraham.
 This movement also included Antonine Selim Nahas and Raymond Antonious.
 However, he stressed on learning the principles of Modrnist architecture, and reapplying them in Egypt as opposed to copying them.